paragkatkar/katacoda-scenarios-1/using-mabl-creating-a-test/step01.md

-In this step you're going to create a UI test under the `mabl` Application Web site.
+In this step you're going to create an account on `mabl` Application Web site.

 **Step 1:** Click the tab, `mabl App Site` at the top of the Katacoda interactive learning environment as shown in the figure below.